ATANKERA/BlockStackNodeServer/README.md

  $ git clone https://github.com/ATANKERA/BlockStackNodeServer
 Change to directory to the root of the code.

- $ cd blockstack-todos
+ $ cd BlockStackNodeServer
-If you downloaded the zip file, the contents unzip into a blockstack-todos-master directory.
+If you downloaded the zip file, the contents unzip into a BlockStackNodeServer-master directory.

 Use npm to install the dependencies.

  $ npm install

+ //This will take time

  ------